diresi/docker-nginx-certbot/README.md

 # docker-nginx-certbot
 nginx in docker doing SSL termination with certbot

-This nginx instance forwards all requests to upstreams on the same docker network.
+This nginx instance forwards all requests to upstreams on the same docker networks.
+The container binds to the networks `<prefix>_public` and `<prefix>_upstream`.

+Connect your HTTP containers to the `..._upstream` network, map the alias for the given `Host` header to a container and you are good to go.

 # Requirements
 - docker >= 1.19